willie-hung/Data-Structures/README.md

-# 2021 Spring NTHU EECS Data Structure Course
+# 2021 Spring NTHU EECS Data Structures Course

 The objective of this course is to provide a solid training for understanding various data structures.
 Data structures can be considered as essential building blocks in modern computer science.